ChrisDeFreitas/Electron-FolderView/readme.md

 - Delete function: if item in selectList, will open bulkOps
 - Delete function: now activated by "Delete" key
 - BulkOps dialog: added "Auto Mode" checkbox, disables confirmation and closes dialog after selected operation completes.
-- BulkOps dialog: automode is OFF only when opened via Tools/Bulk Operations context menu
+- BulkOps dialog: automode is OFF only when opened via "Tools/Bulk Operations" context menu
 - BulkOps dialog: tried to make interface easier to use
 - BulkOps dialog: many bug fixes
 - Tools/"Bulk Operations" context menu: will use selectList if item in list; default to autoMode = false